ResetXPDR/MSFS_AutoFPS/README.md

     - Halves TLOD Max/Top at night to reduce system workload by not drawing scenery out to distances that can't be seen in the dark anyway.
     - Works with all automation methods: FPS Sensitivity, FPS Tolerance and Auto TLOD.
     - Defaults to enabled in Non-Expert mode.
 Enabled in Expert mode by checking the - box to the right of the TLOD Max/Top textbox.
-    - When your flight transitions from day to night time, based on your location and the local time, TLOD Max/Top will progressively reduce to half its normal value, including the progressive removal of any TLOD Min/Base + and TLOD Max/Top + in use.
+    - When your flight transitions from day to night time, based on your location and the local time, TLOD Max/Top will progressively reduce to half its normal value, including the progressive removal of any TLOD Base and Top Extra in use.
-    - When your flight transitions from night to day time, based on your location and the local time, TLOD Max/Top will first progressively increase to its normal value then, providing you are either stopped on the ground or are in the air above Alt TLOD Min/Base, will activate the seeking process if TLOD Min/Base + is enabled and reactivate TLOD Max/Top + if enabled.
+    - When your flight transitions from night to day time, based on your location and the local time, TLOD Max/Top will first progressively increase to its normal value then, providing you are either stopped on the ground or are in the air above Alt TLOD Base Min, will activate the seeking process if TLOD Base Min Extra is enabled and reactivate TLOD Top + if enabled.
     - The status line will show either Day or Night when activated and Δ while transitioning between them.
-  - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Min.
+  - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Base Min.
 (100ft - 100000ft allowable)
-  - Avg Descent Rate- Used in combination with FPS sensitivity to determine the altitude band in which TLOD will be interpolated between TLOD Min at the Alt TLOD base starting point and the lower of TLOD Max and the maximum TLOD your system can achieve while achieving at least your desired FPS target at a calculated top altitude.
-(200fpm - 10000fpm allowable)
-    - This band ensures that, if you descend at your set Avg Descent Rate or less, that the app can decrement TLOD from TLOD Max to TLOD Min by the Alt TLOD Base without exceeding the LOD Step rate associated with the FPS sensitivity level you have set.
   - Auto OLOD
     - When enabled, four user definable parameters relating to this feature will be revealed on the UI.
     - Rather than the automation being FPS based, which would cause contention with TLOD changes at the same time, OLOD will adjust based on an altitude band with a base (1000ft minimum and less than top) and top level (2000ft minimum, 100000ft maximum and greater than base) and with OLOD values defined for each of these altitudes (10 - 1000 allowable).